-This one month rotation occurs during the third year of residency.
+This one-month rotation occurs during the third year of residency.
 The majority of this rotation is focused on sports medicine.
 Goals of the rotation are to demonstrate proficiency in the acute management of sports injuries, including:

 - Splinting and bracing

-- Ordering imaging studies
+- Ordering and interpretation imaging studies

-- Development of a rehabilitation program, to assess and manage athletes with chronic or congenital orthopedic problems
+- Development of a rehabilitation program to assess and manage athletes with chronic or congenital orthopedic problems

-The majority of clinical exposure takes place with two primary care sports medicine physicians, both in the office and in the athletic training room of an area college.
+The majority of clinical exposure takes place with primary care sports medicine physicians, both in the office and in the athletic training room of an area college.
 Further clinical time occurs in a physical therapy office.
 Opportunities for sports event coverage are available both during the rotation and over the course of the year.